TheMoerp/external_csgo_cheat/README.md

 Now everytime the knifemodel or the skins won't load just press **F4** to force update.

 You can set custom hotkeys and change the skinlayout in the file *config.txt*.
-You can look up skin IDs at [csgostash.com](https://csgostash.com/).
+You can look up skin IDs at [csgostash.com](https://csgostash.com/) and Virtual-Key Codes at [docs.microsoft.com](https://docs.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes).

 #### USE AT YOUR OWN RISK!!!